Did you know?

 Yesterday I was a dog.
 Today I’m a dog.
 Tomorrow I’ll probably still be a dog.
 Sigh!
 There’s so little hope for advancement. – Snoopy

 Beagles are descendants of dogs who came to England with William the Conqueror in 1066.
-These types of dogs have been around for 2,500 years but the Beagle we know today was developed in Great Britain in the 1830s.
-The breeds counts the Talbot Hound, the North Country Beagle, the Southern Hound, and the Harrier among its ancestors.
+These types of dogs have been around for 2,500 years dating back to the ancient Greeks.
+In the 5th century BC, philosopher and historian Xenophon, described a hound in his Treatise on Hunting that hunted hares by scent and was followed on foot.
+The Beagle we know today was developed in Great Britain in the 1830s and counts the Talbot Hound, the North Country Beagle, the Southern Hound, and the Harrier among its ancestors.

 This is a hunting dog – his quarry: the rabbit and hare.
 Classified as a scent hound, Beagles have exceptional noses which they use very efficiently to track prey.
 Humourist Dave Barry once described Beagles as “noses with four feet attached”.
 Once his quarry’s trail is located, the Beagle gives a distinctive howl to alert the rest of the pack.